AyeAreEm/Tree-View/README.md

 - ✅ Show files and folders in a vertical tree diagram
 - ✅ Get properties of a file
 - ✅ Open a file in its respective app
-- ✅ Option to open directory in Windows File Explorer
+- ✅ Option to open directory in os's file explorer
 - ✅ Option to open directory in terminal
 - ✅ Remove a file or folder
 - Add a new file or folder